popularbelbase07/PopularCinemaHouse/README.md

 * npm i -D @types/react-bootstrap-typeahead@5.1.4 ( for typescript)

-7. Starting to communicate a backend service need to install Axios
+8. Starting to communicate a backend service need to install Axios

 * npm i axios@0.21.1

+9. Create a dialogue while delete the data from the database

+* npm i sweetalert2@10.16.0